 To demonstrate the functionality of Tekton, we need an example application to deploy.
 Example Health is a sample app we created to demonstrate application modernization.
 As often is the case in production applications, Example Health started out as two separate applications.
 When our business needs grew faster than we anticipated, we quickly added analytic capabilities to our application.

 In the vein of 12-factor application best practices, we split our workload into five microservices.
 This translates into the Example Health application consisting of five different images.
-Currently, we have all five of these services deployed into one Red Hat® OpenShift® on an IBM Cloud™ cluster.
+Currently, we have all five of these services deployed into one Red Hat® OpenShift® on IBM Cloud™ cluster.

-- User creates an OpenShift cluster and installs Tekton.
+- User creates an OpenShift cluster.